 Summer Activities - Muskeg Express Train Ride ($), 1910 logging camp, public chalet, craft shop, picnic tables, barn with animals, playground area, and recreation trails

-Winter Activities - Sleigh rides ($), sliding hill, toboggan slides, public chalet, cross-country ski trails
+Winter Activities - Sliding hill, toboggan slides, public chalet, cross-country ski trails

 Centennial Park is the proud winner of the title of "Best Place to Toboggan" in the Walleye magazine's January 2015 Readers' survey awards.